-One of those policy areas is flood protection, and I served on the levee board responsible for protecting most of greater New Orleans.
-On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the damage they have done to the flood protection system in our jurisdiction.
-To read op eds explaining the reasons for the suit and what we want, go to the "Suing Exxon" page on this site.
+One area is flood protection, and I served on the levee board responsible for protecting most of greater New Orleans.
+On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the damage they have done to the flood protection system in the board's jurisdiction.
+I was probably the chief architect of the suit, and to read more about it go to the "Suing Exxon" page on this site; a link to a cover story about the suit in The New York Times Magazine is above.
 The suit is a significant event in Louisiana and the governor demanded we withdraw it, but we are an independent board, created after Katrina, and (supposedly) insulated from political pressure.
 Because of the suit, on October 16, 2013, Governor Bobby Jindal removed me from this board, but my involvement continued through Restore Louisiana Now, a 501c4 non-profit (see RestoreLouisianaNow.org).
 The governor and the oil industry swore they would kill the lawsuit retroactively in the legislature-- that's right, they'd pass a bill to retroactively give the industry immunity.
 They filed 17 bills to attack the suit.
 We killed 16 of them.
-The 17th was so poorly written that it may not even hit its intended target while having enormous unintended consequences-- so many that the attorney general, 166 law school professors, several parish presidents, and others advised and urged Jindal to veto the bill.
+The 17th was so poorly written that we believed it does not even hit its intended target, it is unconstitutional, and it has enormous unintended consequences-- so many that the attorney general, 166 law school professors, several parish presidents, and others advised Jindal to veto the bill.
 He signed it anyway, on June 6, 2014.
-See you in court, Guvnor.

 Meanwhile, if you're interested in my books and so on, here's the more formal version of my bio: